Skip to Main Content

 E-skateboards:

-Affix your sticker to a visible, flat, and non-moving part of your skateboard such as the underside of the deck, or on the side of the deck (if applicable).
+The sticker should be placed on a visible, flat, and non-moving part of the skateboard such as the underside of the deck, or on the side of the deck (if applicable).

 Underwriters Laboratories (UL) is a global safety science company and an OSHA-designated Nationally Recognized Testing Laboratory (NRTL).
 It is the largest and oldest independent testing laboratory in the US and is the standard used by California’s Office of the State Fire Marshal.